processing/processing-pi-website/content/tutorial/camera/index.md

 What if you wanted to accelerate the speed of various image effects and perhaps push the boundaries of performance on the Pi?
 Enter Shaders!

-## Using Shaders for improved performance
+## Using GLSL Shaders for improved performance

 Doing image processing pixel-by-pixel is a computationally expensive process.
 The CPU on the Pi is relatively slow and the amount of RAM is low, so performance suffers when complex operations or analysis is performed on the image data.